jmfrank63/cloudian-ansible-baremetal/README.md

 ```
 [DC4]
-cloudian-node13
-cloudian-node14
-cloudian-node15
+cloudian-node19
+cloudian-node20
+cloudian-node21
 ```

+- Add the new nodes to the `[cloudian]` groups in the `topology` inventory as well (optionally using `node_discovery.py` to identify the nodes)
-- Also add the DC to the Region:
+- Also add the additional DC to the Region:

 ```
 [region-1:children]